 In the summer of 2015, one of our most popular trails, Scotchman Peak Trail #65, was closed after several human encounters with aggressive mountain goats.
 The goats had become habituated by human behavior: primarily feeding and approaching goats for photo ops.

 This behavior by humans not only endangers other humans, but the goats.
 Historically, wild animals that become habituated to humans end up dead because they lose their fear and come to see humans as a source of food or other attractive resource.
 In the case of mountain goats, the resource they seek most from humans is salt.

-You can learn more about goats and their habits, and how to be safe around them, first of all, by watching this video produced by the National Park Service:
+You can learn more about goats and their habits, and how to be safe around them, first of all, by watching a National Park Service video.